-I decided to try a no-spend month, and it all started because of a blog post I read.
-Actually, it wasn’t just one blog post; the “it” item of the season seemed to be touted by everyone on Instagram.
-The item did look cute in the styled photos, not to mention the reviews were amazing.
+Deciding to try a no-spend month all started because I almost got sucked into buying the “it” item of the season.
+The item touted by seemingly everyone on Instagram at the time did look cute in the styled photos, not to mention the reviews were amazing.
 Then, it was majorly on sale, so it seemed like a no-brainer and I needed to buy it immediately.

 Except I really didn’t need this product.
-There always seems to be “the” product of the year that everyone is telling us we need in our lives.
 After excitedly browsing the color options and clicking “add to cart,” I took a moment and asked myself, why do I need this?
 I’m in the process of moving and don’t even have my own space right now.
 Reality set in: I did not need it (no matter how lovely the colors are and no matter how functional it is).
 I might need something like it in the future, and the price might not be so discounted, but that didn’t mean I should buy it now.

-All of this made me realize how much messaging we get of all the things that we’re told we need.
+All of this made me realize how much messaging we get for things we’re told we need.
 There usually tends to be a theme with a handful of items that show up on every “must-have” list.
 Click it once out of interest, and retargeting ads follow us around the worldwide web reminding us about it.

-Sure, that cozy sweatshirt is on sale for an unbelievable $10 and looks cute, but I have sweatshirts.
-Too many sweatshirts.
+Sure, that graphic tee is on sale for an unbelievable $10 and looks cute, but I have T-shirts.
+Too many of them.
 And I probably don’t need a new one, even if an Instagram story is telling me I do.

-During the month of December, I was starting to think about my financial goals for the new year.
-The major goal my family has set for 2021 is to buy our first home.
-It doesn’t seem like purchasing a few unnecessary items will totally derail our finances and our ability to buy our home, but things add up.
-In an attempt to better my finances starting from the bottom, I put myself on a no-spend December.
+Leading up to my no-spend month, I was starting to think about my family’s financial goals—including our major goal of buying our first home.
+It may not seem like purchasing a few unnecessary items will totally derail our finances and our ability to buy our home, but things add up.
+Not to mention everything seems so expensive right now.
+So in an attempt to better my finances starting from the bottom, I officially put myself on a no-spend month.

-First, I set some guidelines.
-As a notoriously late holiday shopper, I still had many people on my list I had to buy gifts for.
-Spending on these pre-planned gifts was allowed, as was buying things that were necessities (food, gas, and so on) or products that I used regularly and require for basic needs (like if I ran out of body wash or shampoo).
+What is a no-spend month?
+For me, it meant that buying things that were necessities (food, gas, and so on) or products that I used regularly and require for basic needs (like if I ran out of body wash or shampoo) was OK.
+Same for any pre-planned events like buying a gift for a kid’s birthday party.

-Once my rules were set in place, I set out for 31 days of no unnecessary spending.
+Once I had these guidelines in place, I set out for 31 days of no unnecessary spending.
 Every time I saw something online that I wanted, I made note of it.
 Sometimes I even added it to a cart (but didn’t buy).
 I was curious to see all of the things pile up that I might otherwise purchase but this month wouldn’t.

 My list of items included pajamas for my daughter (she has plenty), Lululemon dupe leggings I kept hearing rave reviews for (I’m drowning in leggings), new cups for my daughter (again, she has more than enough cups to drink from), new bath toys, sweatpants… the list goes on.